-This is achieved using soaker hoses and drip irrigation.
+Let’s get an example of tomato plant diseases, Backyard Gardeners Network states that you can prevent a lot of tomato diseases by just simply watering them right, this is achieved using soaker hoses and drip irrigation.
 Hold the leaves out of the way when you water the roots if you are watering by hand.
 However, if you decide to water by overhead sprinklers, do it when the leaves will dry out quickly, but the roots will still have time to absorb the water before it evaporates.

 Keep an eye out for bugs